AmaniEzz/SOLID-principles-Python/README.md

 #### Why useful?
     • Avoid tweaking the code to handle new requiremnts.
         - e.g. When you have algorithms that perform a calculation (cost, tax, game score, etc.): the algorithm will likely change over time.
-        - e.g When you have data coming or going from the system: the endpoint (file, database, another system) is likely to change.
+        - e.g. When you have data coming or going from the system: the endpoint (file, database, another system) is likely to change.
 So is the actual format of the data.
     • Building applications that are reusable and can be maintained easily.

 ---